MohamadSakr96/Plantool/README.md

 - As an admin, I want to edit a chart, so that I can assign projects to employees
 - As an admin, I want a table, so that I can find quick information about an employee
 - As an admin, I want a table, so that I can find quick information about a project
-- As an admin, I want a menu, so that I can check billable hours
+- As an admin, I want a menu, so that I can check billability

 <br><br>